 Exercise rehabilitation methods utilizing functional exercises which are proving to be most effective at returning an athlete to his/her sport, or an injured worker back to work are developed for every patient who comes into Integro.
 The exercises are centered around two different types of movement screens known as FMS and SFMA.
 The screens show where a patient is lacking mobility, stability, and/or strength.
 An exercise program is then created to encourage more ideal movements and movement patterns.
 The goal of each program is to develop posture, mobility, and stability, which will in turn assist in building strength to overcome physical challenges in work and athletic pursuits.

 The focus of all exercises is on quality of movement, and developing functional strength and flexibility so that your body becomes more adept at perform daily activities and hobbies.
 Core stability is a primary aspect of exercise rehabilitation, and most exercises work from this central aspect out to the rest of the body.
-From the work of Gray Cook, PT, adapted pilates-based exercise, chiropractic rehabilitation methods, Paul Chek personal training, a specific, personal set of exercises which facilitates soft tissue healing, decreases pain sensation, and effectively prevents re-injury.
+From the work of Gray Cook, PT, Dynamic Neuromuscular Stabilization (DNS), Paul Chek personal training, a specific, personal set of exercises is given, which facilitates soft tissue healing, decreases pain sensation, and effectively prevents re-injury.

 Pilates is a method of conditioning that is safe and effective for virtually everyone because there is no undue stress on the joints, heart, or lungs.

 Individuals who suffer chronic neck and low back pain, injuries, and/or poor posture benefit from the specific muscle strengthening and joint releasing effects of the exercises.